Kong/kong-openssl/README.md

 ### Updating the OpenSSL Version

-Update the OpenSSL variable in the following files:
+Update the OpenSSL variable in the `.env` file.
-- Makefile
-- Dockerfile
-- .ci/workflows/release.yaml

 ### Using